dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - an instances page with process-local scheduler identity and heartbeat freshness
 - a timeline page that previews upcoming run times across all tasks
 - an audit page for dashboard create/update/run/pause/resume/remove actions
+- grouped navigation for operational and review-oriented pages
 - a task list with search, state/executor/trigger filters, sortable views, and last-run status
 - per-task actions for Run now, edit, pause, resume, remove, and history inspection
 - bulk task actions for Run now, pause, resume, and remove